 Kolkata Tram is one of the few historic entities without which Calcutta, the first capital of British India, cannot be pictured.
-It has witnessed the city’s uphill journey from the rebellious Calcutta to the peaceful Kolkata.
-Though a thing of past in other Indian metros and an object of disdain to urbanites today, trams still exist as a heritage of Kolkata and a reminiscence of Calcutta.
+It has witnessed the city’s uphill journey from the rebellious Calcutta to modern Kolkata.
+Though a thing of past in other Indian metros and an object of disdain to urbanites today, trams will continue to be on the heritage map of Kolkata and a reminiscence of Calcutta.
 The oldest operating public transport in Asia, Kolkata Tram has been on the run since 1867, through modifications.

 Kolkata owes the glory of this heritage to Lord Curzon, the then Viceroy of India.
 Lord Curzon, whose name is infamous for the partition of Bengal (then undivided) in 1905, was the master brain behind the inception of Kolkata’s electric tram service in 1902.
 Swift transport of goods from ports to the spots of East Indian Company, and fast movement of police contingents to the sites of anti-British activities were his primary motives to set up electric tramlines across the city.